Student Code of Conduct

 MSHS Staff and Administration will follow the policy and procedures set forth in School Board Policy #3207 if a harassment incident is reported.

-Students and staff are protected against sexual harassment by anyone in any school program or activity.
+Students and staff are protected against sexual harassment / sexually inappropriate conduct by anyone in any school program or activity.
 This includes anywhere on the school campus, on school busses, during all off-campus, school-sponsored activity, regardless of the time or day the activity takes place.

 acts of sexual violence;